Tisch College Community Research Center

 The TCRC is interested in research from any field of inquiry; we have supported projects in public health, the social sciences, and the humanities—and would consider any other area.
 We will also consider a wide range of research methodologies as long as they are well-aligned with the goals of the research partnership.
 For example, CEnR and CBPR studies often use interviews and focus groups (or other qualitative, or non-numerical approaches) that are often particularly useful for new areas of research that are still figuring out exactly what the issues are and how to study them.
 Other CBPR and CEnR projects use quantitative methods (numerical data from surveys, analysis of data from existing studies, and collection of original objective data such as blood samples or measurements in the environment).

 Any community-based organization that is working with a Tufts researcher may apply for funding.
 Qualified Tufts researchers are usually faculty members, but may include other instructors, as well as post docs or graduate students.
 If students are playing a leading role, however, they must be supervised by a faculty member.
 If the collaboration involves faculty from an institution other than Tufts, there must be a Tufts faculty person leading the project.
-The community partner may be a 501c3 (non-profit), but it does not need to have that designation; the TCRC will consider proposals from a range of community-based entities, including municipal agencies and informal, unincorporated groups.
+Only tax-exempt organizations or those with tax-exempt sponsors are eligible to apply.

 You can read more about eligibility and other aspects of the TCRC's structure in the committee's bylaws.